 As magnified by Christ, God’s wonderful “law of liberty” would indeed provide humanity with world peace and individual happiness—if it were universally obeyed!
 But will that ever happen?

 Jeremiah’s inspired prophecy describing the coming 1,000-year rule of Christ is quoted in the letter to the Hebrews: “For this is the covenant that I will make with the house of Israel after those days, says the Lord: I will put My laws in their mind and write them on their hearts; and I will be their God, and they shall be My people.
 None of them shall teach his neighbor, and none his brother, saying, ‘Know the Lord,’ for all shall know Me, from the least of them to the greatest of them” (Hebrews 8:10–11).

-So it is clear that the very basis of life in the Millennium will be God's spiritual law, the Ten Commandments.
-All will come to love, adore and worship the true God—and do what He commands.
+So it is clear that the very basis of life in the Millennium will be God’s spiritual law, the Ten Commandments.
+All will come to love, adore, and worship the true God—and do what He commands.
 All will learn to love their neighbors as themselves.
-Through true conversion and the empowerment of God's Spirit, they will gradually learn to "get inside the head" of their fellow men and—with understanding—be able to help, serve, build and encourage all human beings to lead happy and productive lives.
+Through true conversion and the empowerment of God’s Spirit, they will gradually learn to “get inside the head” of their fellow men and—with understanding—be able to help, serve, build up, and encourage all human beings to lead happy and productive lives.